UCR-Robotics/DisplayRT/README.md

 # DisplayRT
 This is a utility program for displaying data stream in soft realtime in multiple windows.
 This project is originally motivated to visualize data of various types from a mobile robot.
-It is essentially an abstraction class named **DisplayRT** that can be coordinated directly in your project or with the middleware like ROS/ROS2 or LCM.

 # Dependencies